nhjschulz/EInkPicFrame/design/Parameter.md

     Storing configuration into epd.cfg

 This process is a little cumbersome.
-If there is space left for parsing at the end, I'll probably replace it with a ASCII parser and a text file approach.
+If there is space left for parsing at the end, I'll probably replace it with an ASCII parser and a text file approach.